jprante/elasticsearch-transport-websocket/README.md

 The [WebSocket protocol specification](http://tools.ietf.org/html/rfc6455) defines an API that enables web clients to use the WebSockets protocol for two-way communication with a remote host.
 It  defines a full-duplex communication channel that operates through a single socket over the Web.
 WebSockets provide an enormous reduction in unnecessary network traffic and latency compared to the unscalable polling and long-polling solutions that were used to simulate a full-duplex connection by maintaining two connections.
 WebSocket-based applications place less burden on servers, allowing existing machines to support more concurrent connections.

+ElasticSearch offers a HTTP REST API for nearly all the features available, so using it via ``curl`` or via script languages is comparable to a HTTP client connecting to a HTTP server.
+Some limitations apply when using the REST API and WebSockets come to the rescue.

+Motivations for implementing an ElasticSearch WebSocket transport layer are

+- to complement the resource-centered, short-living HTTP request/response model (REST API) by a persistent, long-lasting, full-duplex communication channel

+- to implement scalable and responsive real-time apps, like distributed publish/subscribe services

+- to attach thousands of clients to an ElasticSearch node without service degradation

+- to enhance sequences of bulk index and delete operations

+- to implement new types of streaming applications like subscribing to change streams from ElasticSearch indexes

 WebSockets are implemented as an [Elasticsearch transport plugin](http://www.elasticsearch.org/guide/reference/modules/plugins.html) using the latest implementation of WebSockets in the [Netty project](http://netty.io).

-Motivations for extending ElasticSearch with WebSockets are

-- to complement the resource-centered, short-living HTTP request/response connection model (REST API) by a persistent, long-lasting, full-duplex communication channel

-- to implement scalable and responsive real-time apps, like distributed publish/subscribe services with ElasticSearch

-- to attach thousands of clients to an ElasticSearch node without service degradation

-- to enhance bulk index and delete operations

-- to implement streaming application like subscribing to change streams from ElasticSearch indexes

 Installation